Tutorial: Use Dapr Bindings for event-driven work

 Confirm successful deployment

-2. Sign in to the Azure portal and search for the Container App resource by name.
+2. Sign in to the Azure portal, and then search for the container app resource by name.

-3. In the Container App dashboard, select Monitoring > Log stream.
+3. On the container app Overview page, select Monitoring > Log stream.

 Screenshot of the container app's log stream in the Azure portal.

-• Azure Developer CLI provisioned the Azure resources referenced in the sample project's ./infra directory to the Azure subscription you specified.
-You can now view those Azure resources via the Azure portal.
+• The Azure Developer CLI creates the Azure resources referenced in the sample project ./infra directory in the Azure subscription you specify.
+You can find those resources in the Azure portal.

-• The app deployed to Azure Container Apps.
-From the portal, you can browse the fully functional app.
+• The app is deployed to Container Apps.
+In the Azure portal, you can access the fully functional app.

 Run the .NET application locally